lpmi-13/k3s-remotelab/CICD_IMPLEMENTATION.md

 - Infrastructure as Code with GitOps
 - Automated testing and security scanning
+- Container image caching and distribution from public registries
 - Container-native deployment strategies
 - Comprehensive monitoring and observability
 - Security best practices throughout the pipeline

+The implementation uses a pull-and-push approach where images are sourced from `ghcr.io/lpmi-13/k3s-remotelab-django` and cached in the local Gitea registry.
+This provides fast deployments without local build overhead while maintaining a local registry for consistent image availability.

 The implementation serves as a foundation that can be extended and customized for specific requirements while maintaining the core principles of automation, reliability, and security.